Environmentally Friendly and Non-Toxic Cleaning Products for Your Home

 • 10 drops tea tree oil

-Mix all ingredients in a bucket and mop.
+Mix all ingredients in a bucket and mop as usual.

-For ceramic and stone floors, eliminate Castille soap, which leaves a film, and use 1/4 cup of vinegar with 1 gallon of water.
+For ceramic and stone floors, skip the castile soap (it leaves a film) and use 1/4 cup of vinegar with 1 gallon of water instead.

 Mold and Mildew Spray